chrisbolman/percolate-content-marketing-process/README.md

 ## Step 8 - Distribution

 #####Owner
-Marketer
+Marketing Distribution Lead(s)

-Executing the distribution plan.
-The Marketer owns the distribution across all defined channels, external and internal.
-On occasions they will collaborate with other member of the marketing team to support the distribution.
+Now our channel leads execute their distribution and media plan(s).
+Channel owners own the distribution across all their defined channels, including both external and internal (examples: internal corporate communications, or communications to sales, field, or retail teams).
+On occasions they will collaborate with other teammates to support and complement their work.

 ## Step 9 - Analysis